|Chicago Park District : Dec 2016–Dec 2017|

-Sculpture—>Garden is an in-progress biodegradable sculptural project, commissioned by the Chicago Park District.
-These experimental sculptures/gardens will appear in natural areas along the Chicago lakeshore beginning on the winter solstice, 2016.
-On each following equinox and solstice in 2017, newly cast sculptures will be placed, to crumble and deteriorate, eventually transforming from their human forms into seasonal, self-sustaining gardens of native plants.
+Sculpture—>Garden is a biodegradable sculpture project.
+The original twelve sculptures were commissioned by the Chicago Park District.
+These experimental sculptures/gardens appeared in natural areas along the Chicago lakeshore beginning on the winter solstice, 2016.
+On each following equinox and solstice in 2017, newly cast sculptures were placed, to crumble and deteriorate, eventually transforming from their human forms into seasonal, self-sustaining gardens of native plants.

 Firstly, Venus herself has become more of a 'real' body through time, weathering and losing her limbs, even before the process of biodegradation begins.

-Secondly, the works are cast not from the original Greek marble, but from a home-garden facsimile from a local, family-run statuary company — an accessible, populist version of the great Classical work — reinterpreted again and again by anonymous artisans.
+Secondly, the works are cast not from the original Greek marble, but from a home-garden facsimile from a local, family-run statuary company — an accessible version of the great Classical work — reinterpreted again and again by anonymous artisans.

 Thirdly, in these works, the 'perfection' of white marble is countered with the beautiful perfect/imperfectness of earth, seeds and wild growing plants, suggesting that we (artists, humans) perhaps cannot hope to rival the wild, perfect/imperfect beauty of the natural world.